 Lawrence Coates, for his novel, The Garden of the World, published by University of Nevada Press, 2012, and is winner of the 2013 Nancy Dasher Award.

 Wendell Mayo: Check out his new holiday story online in The Saturday Evening Post.
 Click here to read "Marley's Ghost--Again."
-His new collection, The Cucumber King of Kėdainiai, released in October 2013, is winner of the Subito Press Award for Innovative Fiction sponsored by the University of Colorado at Boulder.
+His new collection, The Cucumber King of Kėdainiai, is winner of the Subito Press Award for Innovative Fiction sponsored by the University of Colorado at Boulder.
 He is also recipient of an Indivdual Excellence Award from the Ohio Arts Council and, subsequently, for 2015 has been awarded a summer-long residency at the Fine Arts Work Center in Provincetown, MA.
 HIs recent shorts stories appear in Boulevard, Hotel Amerika, The Prague Revue, The Saturday Evening Post, Stand Magazine, and more.